How can I get every value to appear without increasing my tests?

 Let's set the context and the problem we're trying to address.

-Let's say we are testing a mortgage application process.
-We know what needs to be tested for applicant details and loan details.
-As we begin collecting information on the property details, we realize there might be an issue.
+Let's say that we are testing a mortgage application process.
+We know what needs to be tested regarding applicant details and loan details.
+As we begin collecting information on the property details, we realize that there might be an issue.
 We provide mortgages in all 50 states.
 If we wanted pairwise coverage for all those states, our number of tests generated would be quite large, more than 150 tests.

-Our Stakeholders have asked to have a test for every state.
-Our Subject Matter Experts have assured us that the business rules aren't tied to the state itself but type of property.
+Our stakeholders have asked to have a test for every state.
+Our subject matter experts have assured us that the business rules aren't tied to the state itself but type of property.
 Therefore, the state doesn't need to be tested with every other parameter.
 This is a great situation to use 1-way testing.